SeanColombo/CarND-Advanced-Lane-Lines/writeup_template.md

 The "destination" that I projected to, was a simple rectangle filling the image.

+The code to create source/dest from a few configuration variables (just some trig) is here:

 ```pythontrapazoidTopWidth = imgWidth * 0.10 # this is the width of the top line of the trapazoid
     trapazoidHeight = imgHeight * 0.32 # guess/test/revised to tune this number (this will be actual height of trapezoid)
     PADDING_FROM_SIDES = 50 # how many pixels from the side of camera before the left side of the trapazoid starts